Program tracks

 When you think of trauma in the workplace, images of ER doctors and nurses or first responders probably come to mind.
 But the fact is, our fast-paced, high-stress work culture, with a backdrop of constant national and global turmoil, can produce chronic stress and a trauma response for any leader.

 Repeated stress and trauma typically lead to burnout, leaves of absence, and PTSD.
 But research shows that effective team leadership is the best prevention against burnout.
-In this dynamic three-hour session, you will learn the Adaptive Repeated Trauma System (ARTS)™ — a practical framework that helps you know where to put your focus when navigating trauma with your teams, whether you are in an acute crisis, dealing with the daily grind, or needing to do some deeper healing work around a past event.
+In this dynamic session, you will learn the Adaptive Repeated Trauma System (ARTS)™ — a practical framework that helps you know where to put your focus when navigating trauma with your teams, whether you are in an acute crisis, dealing with the daily grind, or needing to do some deeper healing work around a past event.

 The Center for Trauma and Leadership works with leaders in all types of organizations that face repeated trauma including first responders, healthcare workers, non-profit leaders, government agencies, journalists, and stressed-out leaders in organizations that typically don’t deal with trauma.
 You are not alone!
 Join us and leave with tools and a boost of energy so you and your team can keep going strong.